alkeryn/cv/cv.typ

     - Optimization and adding features to an in-house database
     - Wrote benchmarking tools for prototyping optimizations | *Rust*
     - Wrote a migration tool for blockchain data from *MongoDB* to *PostgreSQL* using *Rust*
-    - Lead developer for the backend of the ChainChronicles project, an NFT subscription service | *PHP*
+    - Lead backend developer for the ChainChronicles project, an NFT subscription service | *PHP*
     - Developed a *Go* microservice for account synchronization with Stripe's API
     - Contributed to the Wakweli blockchain MVP | *Go, PostgreSQL*
     - Developed an in-house secret sharing application using Shamir's Secret Sharing and AES-GCM | *Go, Wails, PostgreSQL*